Guide

 Where do more rerolls and refreshes come from?

 Quest rewards can give rerolls and refreshes.
-Active quests come before stored consumables or paid resources.
+Active quests come before stored consumables or paid resources because they may cover the next roll for free.